-AJWS works in eight countries in Asia to promote human rights and end poverty.
+AJWS works in nine countries in Asia to promote human rights and end poverty.
 From ending the practice of child marriage in India to protecting the rights of migrant workers on the border of Burma and Thailand, we support people who are on the frontlines of social change.